 There are different types of advocacy, ranging from self-advocacy - where you receive training to help you put your own views across - to professional advocacy.
 Some independent advocates are trained specifically to communicate and work with people with dementia and other mental health problems.
 An advocacy service may be run by volunteers.

 An advocacy service should be separate from the NHS or social services.
-For more information, see our factsheet: Independent Advocacy in England.
+For more information, see our factsheet: Independent advocacy.

 How it works